-Coroutine execu tion which implies that the do-part is executed.
+which implies that the do-part is executed.
 The execution of A is temporarily suspended when A executes a suspend-imperative.
-In the above example this happens after the execution of getOrder.
+In the above example this happens after the execution of GetOrder.
 A subsequent invocation of A will resume execution after the suspend-imperative.
-In the above example this means that processOrder will be cycle(# do A; ...
+In the above example this means that ProcessOrder will be executed.
+If B is also an instance of Activity, then the calling object may alternate between executing A and B:

+cycle(#do A; ...
 B; ... #)